PaymobAccept/paymob-node/README.md

 const paymob = Paymob("skl_***");
 ```

 ## Intention
 Paymob Node offers verity of intention methods like create, retrieve and list.

+> Note: this examples using express, you can use your favorite framework instead.

 - Create